-First Hand — On the Money: The financial reality of quitting a side job that takes over
+First Hand — An honest account of the financial reality of quitting a side job that takes over

-With our On the Money stories, we’ll be sharing anonymous, honest accounts of earning as a creative.
+As part of our Money Talks series, we’ll be sharing honest accounts of earning as a creative.
 In hearing from a wide range of people – from the established to those just finding their feet – we’re hoping to create open discussion around money, including learnings, failures and successes.
 For the first in the series, we hear from a London-based illustrator who graduated in 2016.
 Their journey is a reminder to ensure that a supporting job doesn’t totally take over from your creative practice.
 After leaving a full-time position last year, we find out how they’re rebuilding confidence, laying new foundations and the realities of earning when you’re starting over.

 My annual income from commissions in 2018 was about £5k.
 This was from a mixture of jobs that were primarily music or film-focused, and in-house work, mainly in children’s edutainment.
 This is the least I’ve earned since graduating in 2016 – but because I decided to quit my side job at the beginning of that year, to take a step back and concentrate of personal projects, I expected this.
 It is definitely not nearly enough to live on in London, so my savings helped a bit and to be honest, I don’t really spend a lot of money on myself.